In this tutorial, you will learn how to configure the Surfshark VPN tunnel on your OpenWRT router.

 The file /etc/config/openvpn should contain the following appended strings:

 config openvpn 'surfshark'

 option config '/etc/openvpn/ae-dub.prod.surfshark.com_tcp.ovpn'

-4. Create a new network interface.
-Please note that there are two ways to do it and we do not recommend doing them both at the same time.
+Now create a new network interface.
+Note that there are two ways to do this, and we do not recommend doing them both at the same time.

 uci set network.surfsharktun=interface